Interview AiBox logo

 Do one pure no-AI mock.
 Treat it like a conservative live interview.
 Explain every major step out loud.

-Session 2: AI-Allowed Problem Solving
+Session 2: AI-Assisted Problem Solving

 Do one AI-assisted coding session.
 Focus on prompt quality, review quality, and correction speed rather than just finishing fast.